 - a.
-All occupants of the building must immediately evacuate the building by proceeding to the nearest available safe exit and proceed to the designated Assembly Area (in STEM =at the sidewalk split on the Morris Ave side, in Bruce= to the Visitors parking lot, in Science= to the central area near Technology - see map in Appendix). - b.
+All occupants of the building must immediately evacuate the building by proceeding to the nearest available safe exit and proceed to the designated Assembly Area (at the sidewalk split on the Morris Ave side of STEM). - b.
 Time permitting; recover your most important personal belongings that are readily accessible, especially keys to your home and vehicle, pocketbook, wallet, medications and appropriate clothing for outside assembly.
 You may not be able to return to the building! - c.
 When you leave the room, close the door. - d.
 If smoke is present, crawl low to the floor. - e.
 Alert all persons in your area as you are exiting the building. - f.
 Description of Audible Alarm: The alert tone throughout campus at this time is one of three types of alarms.
 The newest is a voice/alarm, the second and most common is a horn/strobe alarm and a few buildings still maintain a bell alarm.
 STEM fire alarms are strobe lights with verbal directions to leave. - g.
-In the STEM building, the air handlers will create a positive pressure in the stairwells to retard fire entry - be warned that this is loud and causes vibration in the stairwell.
+In the STEM building, the air handlers will create a positive pressure in the stairwells to retard fire entry be warned that this is loud and causes vibration in the stairwell.
 This is normal; proceed with evacuation as outlined.

-If You Are Not Able to Leave - SHELTER IN PLACE
+If You Are Not Able to Leave - shelter in place